Gabriel-xyz/SKALE-Physics/notes.md

-add layers (detect-collisions repo has good example of layers)

 add circles

-put half circles in demos to make them run faster put some layers in there to make them run faster make some triggers to make it run faster
+put half circles in demos to make them run faster make some triggers to make it run faster

 switch to typescript